435-590-9498

 Optimal Targets: Planets, open star clusters, double stars, our Moon.

-H2G2 Eponym: Bowerick Wowbagger, the Infinitely Prolonged spends his time (and he has an infinite amount of it) insulting every being in the Universe -- in alphabetical order.
+H2G2 Eponym: Bowerick Wowbagger, the Infinitely Prolonged, spends his time (and he has an infinite amount of it) insulting every being in the Universe -- in alphabetical order.

 Analogy: Unlike Bowerick himself, this telescope will only insult you if you ask with a disparaging or incredulous tone "Uh, is that telescope homemade?"

-While we don't actually know who or how Wowbagger was made, we know that he provides views as beautiful as his own construction that make a mockery of assembly line productions, his size or larger.
+While we don't actually know who created him or how Wowbagger was made, we know that he provides views as beautiful as his own construction that make a mockery of assembly line productions, his size or larger.

 Picture